dl1683/DesiPython/README.md

 # DesiPython
 Version of Python that is fully functional with Hindi (and soon other languages).
+Look at plan.txt for details of the plan.
+Feel free to edit anything here.